-In this age of online shopping, credibility and transparency are required to alleviate any fears of purchasing products “sight unseen,” and lots of great pictures and feedback from other vacationers provide that necessary trust.
+In this age of online shopping, credibility and transparency are important (or vital?) in alleviating any fears of purchasing products “sight unseen,” and lots of great pictures and feedback from other vacationers provide that necessary trust.
 So, if you don’t have any guest reviews posted on your listing, get on it!
-Contact your past tenants, and ask them for some feedback!
+Contact your past guests and ask them for some feedback!

 How can you solicit feedback from your prior guests?

 No matter how much they adored your property, your guests may not think about writing a review.
 So, here are some suggestions on how to solicit feedback:

 • Use our Request Form template to generate an email to your guests.
 All they need to do is click on a button in the email and start writing their rave review of you and your home.